ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/7listo/7-ChangeLog.md

 1. Several supporting/buff/helper type enemies have been given potions of speed or better healing potions to throw.
 Minotaurs lost their durability feat.

+**Other Changes**

+1. Replaced Save Alfira with Alweays Save Alfira.
+2. Added Bonk Improved - more reliable non-lethal damage toggle.
+3. Replaced d8 Initiative with an initiative mod that can be configured with MCM.
+By default Listo still has this on d8 but you can change it.

 ## Listonomicon v2.4.1

 Save Safe?
 Yes.